OpenINF/docker-fisher/README.md

 `docker-fish` started out in 2020 by [@andreiborisov][] as a project to build [Alpine Linux][] Docker container(s) for the [fish&nbsp;shell][].
-Notably, it was originally hosted on Andrei's personal GitHub account, but was later moved ooo.
+Notably, it was originally hosted on Andrei's personal GitHub account, but was later moved.

 It was introduced to [@DerekNonGeneric][] by [@jorgebucaran][]: Thank you so much to [@jorgebucaran][] for the introduction as it is now able to serve as the